dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

 An if with an else example:

-    if (age < 12)
+    if (age < 12) {
-    {
         entryPrize = 5
         needAdultPresent = true
     }
-    else
-    {
+    else {
         entryPrize = 10
         needAdultPresent = false
     }

-In the previous example, only one block of code is executed, depending what the content of the variable age is; if it\'s lower as 12 or not.
+In the previous example, only one block of code is executed, depending what the content of the variable `age` is; if it's lower as 12 or not.

 ## Functions

 It is common that some pieces of JavaScript code need to be are executed on different parts of your HTML page or on a different page.
-In this case, it\'s best to split the code in functions so that you not need to write always the whole repeated chunk of code.
+In this case, it's best to split the code in functions so that you not need to write always the whole repeated chunk of code.
 You only refer to some function.
 That will help to get your code many more compacter.
 Also if you want to change a bit the code of the repeated chunk of code, you